Locally Constrained Representations in Reinforcement Learning: Results

-For our second set of experiments, we take \emph{Mujoco}, a very popular suite~\cite{todorov2012mujoco, brockman2016openai} with well-defined physics, and observe the performance of LCR in easy and difficult tasks.
-For the experiments on Mujoco, we used Soft Actor Critic (SAC)~\cite{sac} implementation of \citet{ding2020rlzoo}, which is known to have good performance on these tasks.
-For these experiments, we used the default architecture from \citet{ding2020rlzoo} with 2 hidden layers followed by an output layer.
-The last hidden layer is used as the representation layer $\phi$ on which LCR was implemented.
-For LCR, we used the exact set of hyper-parameters that as the \emph{MiniGrid} environment: a batch size $B$ of 5000, $1/10^{th}$ of the SAC learning rate, sequence length of 11 and gradient steps for LCR optimization as 100.
+For our second set of experiments, we take \emph{Mujoco}~\cite{todorov2012mujoco, brockman2016openai} and Robosuite~\cite{robosuite2020} with well-defined physics, and observe the performance of \gls{lcr} in easy and difficult tasks.
+For these experiments, we used Soft Actor-Critic (SAC)~\cite{sac}, which is known to have a good performance on these tasks.
+We used the default architecture from \citet{sac} with 2 hidden layers followed by an output layer.
+The last hidden layer is used as the representation layer $\phi$ to which the \gls{lcr} loss is applied.
+For \gls{lcr}, we used the following hyper-parameters: a batch size $B$ of 5000, a learning rate of $5 \times 10^{-4}$ with an exponential learning rate decay of 0.99, sequence length of 11 and 100 gradient steps for \gls{lcr} optimization.

-Figure~\ref{fig:mujoco} shows the learning curves on \emph{Mujoco}.
-For relatively difficult tasks, such as HalfCheetah-v2, Ant-v2, Humanoid-v2 and HumanoidStandup-v2, we can see that adding LCR on top of SAC dramatically improves performance, and it actually learns a lot faster.
-This is probably due to the fact that the dynamics of Mujoco is well defined, and, as such, LCR encourages the representations to consider them better as opposed to learning representations with just the policy and value losses in SAC.
-For the easier environments however, it is to be noted that adding LCR does not hurt performance at all, rather in some cases like Pusher-v2 and Striker-v2 it is marginally better than SAC.